 - Viola also has Zettai Ryouiki of the Grade B variety paired with shorts, even though the girls uniform comes with pants

 - Tzouras Chatzi just insists on not wearing the uniform at all

 - Custom Uniform in the case of the Florence team, whose uniforms are black with white instead of gold and red.
-In a flashback, Flute is shown wearing the standard Assassin uniform, suggesting that the girls got new uniforms upon reassignment to Florence.
+In Chapter 1 and 2, Flute is shown wearing the standard Assassin uniform, suggesting that the girls got new uniforms upon reassignment to Florence.

 - Odd Friendship: WITCHNIGHT, a Wicca-affiliated organization, is on friendly terms with the Vatican, so much so that they share technology and do joint missions together.

 - The Three Faeries of Florence: Flute, Mandolin, and Piccola